Skip to content

 Most Geelong homes built from the 1960s-1990s are brick veneer.
 Brick walls significantly reduce WiFi signal strength.

-The fix: More access points, or wired backhaul between mesh units if possible.
+The fix: More access points, or wiring the mesh units together with ethernet if possible.

 3. Old copper wiring (FTTN areas)